-Figure 2 Steps for Priority 2 determinand identification and assignation.
+Error!
+Reference source not found. shows the steps involved in the identification of potential chemical hazards in drinking water supplies and their priority class assignation.
 Water suppliers and DWAs are involved in this process.
-The pink box at each step shows which of these groups is/are responsible for the step.
+The pink box at each step shows which of these groups is responsible for the step.